 Application Procedures

-2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-ARO publishes general and specific broad agency announcements (BAAs) or similar announcements in grants.gov and, as the need arises, in the Federal Business Opportunities (www.fedbizopps.gov).
-Information regarding areas of scientific interest and points of contact are contained in the announcements.
-Application and award procedures are also contained in the announcement brochures.
-Pre-proposal contacts with ARO scientific staff are encouraged prior to submission of a formal application.
+This program is subject to OMB Circular No. A-110.
+All eligible organizations may submit proposals in response to ARO's general and specific broad agency announcements (BAAs) published annually or as the need arises in the Federal Business Opportunities (www.fedbizopps.gov).
+Information regarding areas of scientific interest and points of contact are contained in the BAAs.
+Application and award procedures are also contained in the BAA brochures.
+Pre-proposal contacts are encouraged prior to submission of a formal application.

 Award Procedures

 Upon receipt of a proposal, the ARO scientific staff will perform an initial review of its scientific merit and potential contribution to the Army mission and also determine if funds are expected to be available for the effort.
 Proposals not considered to have sufficient scientific merit or relevance to the Army's needs or those in areas for which funds are not expected to be available may be declined without further review.
 Proposals not declined as a result of the initial review may be subject to an extensive peer review by highly qualified scientists from within the government and leading scientists and other preeminent experts outside the government.
-Each proposal will be evaluated based on the evaluation factors specified in the particular announcement.
-An example of evaluation criteria include: (1) overall scientific and/or technical merits; (2) military and program relevance; (3) capabilities, related experience, facilities, techniques or unique combinations of these; (4) qualifications, capabilities and experience of the proposed principal investigator, team leader or other key personnel; (5) record of past performance; and (6) reasonableness and realism of proposed costs.
+Each proposal will be evaluated based on how the proposal relates to the overall ARO program rather than against other proposals for research in the same general area normally using the following factors: (1) overall scientific and/or technical merits; (2) military and program relevance; (3) capabilities, related experience, facilities, techniques or unique combinations of these; (4) qualifications, capabilities and experience of the proposed principal investigator, team leader or other key personnel; (5) record of past performance; and (6) reasonableness and realism of proposed costs.
 If selected for award, the proposal is incorporated into a grant document and the awardee agrees to perform the research described therein.

 Deadlines